LukeShortCloud/rootpages/src/virtualization/kubernetes.rst

 **Examples:**

-Secret using all of it's available option.s
+Secret using all of it's available options.

 .. code-block:: sh